browserengineering/book/book/accessibility.md

 }
 ```

-And get rid of having a second `default_dark_style_sheet`; instead there can
+This also lets us get rid of the second style sheet, i.e.
+`default_dark_style_sheet`; instead there can just be a single default style
-just be a single default style sheet on a `Tab` object, just like before this
+sheet on a `Tab` object, just like before this chapter (but with the additional
-chapter (but with the additional rules listed above).
+rules listed above).

 Parssing requires looking for media query syntax: